Harold Cardinal: Intellectual legacy

-Cardinal's influence was widely within Indigenous communities.
+Cardinal's influence was wide within Indigenous communities.
 He was one of the first contemporary Indigenous scholars to articulate the notion that Indigenous people could still hold onto traditions while fully engaging in modernity.
 Cardinal also opened the mindset of the Canadian public to the idea that Indigenous Elders were effectively "public intellectuals," tacitly, raising the profile of Indigenous knowledge.
 He made further intellectual road maps between Indigenous scholarship and traditional knowledge by articulating the Elders' desires to see Indigenous scholars become familiar with conceptual and theoretical frameworks of Indigenous thought through Indigenous languages in order to maintain cultural strength.

 Professional life

 In the 1970s, Cardinal was the first Aboriginal person to be appointed to the post of regional director general of Indian Affairs.
 His tenure was brief and controversial.

 In 1984, Cardinal was appointed by the chiefs of Treaty 8 to negotiate an agreement to "renovate" that treaty.
 The failure of the negotiations after a promising beginning caused Cardinal to undertake a lengthy period of personal reflection, including much study with elders.

 Cardinal also acted as a negotiator and consultant to many First Nations relating to land and other issues, usually relating to treaty rights.

 Cardinal made a significant contribution to the work of the Royal Commission on Aboriginal Peoples, as well as the work of the Assembly of First Nations, particularly on the need for recognition of the sovereignty of First Nations as expressed through their treaties with the Crown.
 His lifelong position has been that the spirit and intent of the treaties must be the principal instrument governing relations between First Nations and the Crown.